 Having said all that, it’s not always the case that a thin rope is lighter than a thick rope.
 If you’re buying a rope for the purpose of hard sending, or you want a light rope for other reasons, make sure you check the actual weight (noted on all packaging in grams per metre) rather than just assuming that thinner = lighter.

 The length of the rope depends on where you are climbing.
-40m is a standard length for an indoor gym rope (check with your gym with regards to their requirements), while ropes for outdoor crags tend to start at 60m with 70m and 80m ropes becoming increasingly common.
+40m is a standard length for an indoor gym rope (check with your gym with regards to their requirements), while ropes for outdoor crags tend to start at 60m, with 70m and even 80m ropes becoming increasingly common.
 Having a longer rope opens up your options for what you can and can’t climb.
 Additionally, because the ends of a rope tends to be the first point to wear out, a longer rope means you can trim the end and still have a functional rope, which means you will tend to get increased lifespan from a longer rope.